IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 - *RFC7662*: OAuth 2.0 Token Introspection, published as RFC7662, October 2015

 ### 3.102.4 Messages
-Introspection entails a single request response between a Resource Server and an Authorization Server.
+Introspection entails a single request and response between a Resource Server and an Authorization Server.
 This flow is typically executed as part of the authorization of RESTful resource request as depicted in [ITI TF-1: 34.4.2.2 Process Flow](#34422-process-flow).

 ![ITI-102 Introspect Diagram](media/introspect.png)